alpivonka/Getting-And-Cleaning-Data/README.md

 **Instructions:**

-“run_analysis.R” is the only “R” code needed and is dependent upon the following packages being installed:
+1) “run_analysis.R” is the only “R” code needed and is dependent upon the following packages being installed:
 <ol>
 <li>plyr</li>
 <li>dplyr</li>
 <li>tidyr</li>
 <li>utils</li>
 </ol>

+2) The entry point for executing run_analysis.R is a function called **"main()"**.